White Columns Online:

 Bridget Finn is Partner at Reyes | Finn, a contemporary art gallery in Detroit, MI.
 She is also co-founder of Art Mile | Detroit, a citywide digital art exhibition that champions Detroit’s vibrant and diverse arts community.
 Prior to 2017 she was Director at Mitchell-Innes & Nash, NY.
 She is also the former Director of Strategic Planning & ICI Projects at Independent Curators International (ICI.)
 She is co-founder/curator of Cleopatra’s, an art space located in Greenpoint, Brooklyn that was active from 2008-2018.
 Cleopatra’s realized hundreds of projects with artist’s during its ten year span.
 Bridget received her BFA from The College for Creative Studies in Detroit, Michigan.
 She is active on The Board of Trustees of Independent Curators International (ICI) and New Art Dealers Alliance (NADA).

-This exhibition is the sixteenth in a series of online exhibitions; this exhibition was curated from White Columns’ Artist Registry.
+This exhibition is the sixteenth in a series of online exhibitions curated exclusively from White Columns’ Curated Artist Registry.

 For more information: registry.whitecolumns.org